AltheaFoundation/info-server/README.md

 ### /supply_info

-Provides a breakdown of vesting versus non-vesting tokens for ALTHEAity Bridge, value returned are in uALTHEAition and must be divided by `1*10^6` to display whole tokens.
+Provides a breakdown of vesting versus non-vesting tokens for ALTHEA, value returned are in aalthea (ALTHEA wei) and must be divided by `1*10^18` to display whole tokens.
 This value is updated once a day.

 * total_supply: The total supply of tokens in existance.
 * community_pool: The total amount of tokens in the community pool subject to use by governance vote